-A financial asset is measured at amortised cost if the financial asset is held in order to collect contractual cash flows, the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Financial assets measured at amortised cost comprise of trade and other receivables, cash and cash equivalents, receivables from group companies (for Company only) and receivables from fellow subsidiaries of the holding company.
+A financial asset is measured at amortised cost if the financial asset is held in order to collect contractual cash flows and the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Financial assets measured at amortised cost comprise of trade and other receivables, cash and cash equivalents.
 These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairments are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

-This includes investments held by Bidvest Bank, who hold these investments for a longer term and generally measure these investments at fair value through OCI.
+The above includes investments held by Bidvest Bank, which holds these investments for a longer term and generally measures these investments at fair value through other comprehensive income.

-This includes investments held by Bidvest Insurance are measured at fair value to match the related liability through profit or loss.
+The above includes investments held by Bidvest Insurance that are measured at fair value to match the related liability through profit or loss.

 Financial liabilities are classified into the following categories:

-Other financial liabilities are classified as measured at amortised cost using the effective interest method and comprise of interest-bearing liabilities, bank overdrafts, other long-term financial liabilities, payables to fellow subsidiaries of the holding company (for company only) and trade payables.
+Other financial liabilities are classified as measured at amortised cost using the effective interest method and comprise of interest-bearing liabilities, bank overdrafts, other long-term financial liabilities and trade payables.